ritual-net/infernet-monorepo/infernet_services/services/onnx_inference_service/README.md

 ```

 Assuming your contract inherits from the `CallbackConsumer` provided by `infernet-sdk`,
-you can use the following functions to request and recieve compute:
+you can use the following functions to request and receive compute:

 ```solidity
 pragma solidity ^0.8.0;